JennoVink/jennovink.github.io/secret-blogpost.markdown

 <iframe width="100%" height="300" src="//jsfiddle.net/rnhg2ysm/show/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 Note that in the PoC above, you have to press the button 'Run this fiddle'.
 In the example of the blogpost that wasn't needed (maybe by using embed.ly?).

+I still haven't found out a way to not show the 'run this fiddle' button.
+I tried plain html and js, but then you aren't logged it at google by default.
+Only the results are show.
+For this to work, you need to be logged in in google.
+Fortunately, this is a good thing, or else everyone could exploit this easily.